-There is also a Today widget available which can show the Forecast perspective on your home-screen.
+There is also a Today widget available which can show the Forecast perspective on your home screen.
 It can be customized to show tasks based on: Overdue tasks, Soon due tasks, Deferred tasks, and/or Flagged tasks.
-There is also an option to show a custom perspective in the today widget.
+There is also an option to display a custom perspective in the today widget.

 There are extensive settings to customize the behavior of various features.